 Actions: Stand in a narrow T stance, much like the picture

-- Parry over to left, dagger to alicorno and end in imbroccota with L slope paced step
+- Parry over to left, dagger to alicorno and end in imbroccota with L slope paced step.

-- Break overhand cuts with true guard
+- Break overhand cuts with true guard.

 - Break punta riversa with L hand to R side.
-It's a hand parry or dagger as you have
+It's a hand parry or dagger as you have.

-- If they are long, take with left hand beat out and L slope step with thrust
+- If they are long, take with left hand beat out and L slope step with thrust.

 - If long, cut down + stramazone or any thrust or cut.
-This could be a half dritto in half tempo with the stramazone in a full tempo
+This could be a half dritto in half tempo with the stramazone in a full tempo.

-- If long, false above (creates tempo) then below with counter time to thrust
+- If long, false above (creates tempo) then below with counter time to thrust.

-- If thrust from long, reverse lunge, cut reverse (a false move) to attack the arm, then thrust
+- If thrust from long, reverse lunge, cut reverse (a false move) to attack the arm, then thrust.

 Day 1 Sword and Dagger:

-Stance: Right lead, straight left arm, sword in Broad Ward (up by the hip, point in the face) right leg bent a little.
-Start in T stance
+broad ward (up by the hip, point in the face) right leg bent a little.
+Start in T stance.

-Starting in T Stance, stepping out with first action
+Starting in T stance, stepping out with first action.

-- Dagger parry up to defend imbroccota and right compass with imbroccota
+- Dagger parry up to defend imbroccota and right compass with imbroccota.

 - Beat imbroccota out and left with dagger using a thrust “Point of the dagger” and

 - Imbroccota coming from under an offered riverso; break it to the right and retire right foot then follow with riverso.

-- Left retire, body void and Left dagger parry and thrust guardia defacia
+- Left retire, body void and Left dagger parry and thrust guardia defacia.

 - Defend with a high four thrust with dagger straight out and

 The next actions are a mirror of the previous ones.

 - Beat an imbroccota and do a “Blow to the head” (Just exactly what is this?
 Saviolo has indicated stramazone before, which is a kind of blow to the head.
-If in the previous action, the offered attack is an imbroccota, the beat may lead to a fendente)
+If in the previous action, the offered attack is an imbroccota, the beat may lead to a fendente).

-- In defence of the head shot, step to inquartata and offer a stoccota when the “Head Blow” occurs, thrusting into the cut.
+stoccata when the “Head Blow” occurs, thrusting into the cut.
 Keep dagger out straight.
 Here the inquartata is a left one, meaning the right foot was forward, and the step to inquartata leaves a left lead in a narrow stance.

 - Hit and retire in good order, don’t run backwards.
 Saviolo has some discussion about running backwards.
 In all things here, it’s in a controlled manner.
-Distance would appear to be just outside of measure, and indicates only a single time of the foot kind of distance away
+Distance would appear to be just outside of measure, and indicates only a single time of the foot kind of distance away.

 - If the opponent is long (think Cappofero) with dagger high; right slope paced step and beat sword with dagger,

 - If short (Open Ward); advance and do a punta riverso and quickly retire back after the hit.